Khushi-yadav8757/Powerbi-Ecommerce-Dashboard/README.md

 ## 📚 Learnings

-* Gained hands-on experience with Power BI dashboards
+* Data cleaning and modeling for better visualization
+* Creating calculated metrics using DAX
-* Improved data visualization and storytelling skills
+* Designing interactive visuals and filters
-* Learned data preprocessing using Python and SQL
-* Enhanced ability to derive actionable insights from raw data
+* Using different chart types for effective storytelling
+* Building a professional and clean dashboard layout

 ## ✨ Future Improvements